Henry Newcome: Early life

+Career

 On 24 September 1647, he became schoolmaster at Congleton, Cheshire, and soon began to preach.
-He was already married when, on 22 August 1648, he received presbyterian ordination at Sandbach, Cheshire.
-He was destined for Alvanley Chapel, in the parish of Frodsham, Cheshire; but in October 1648 he received a unanimous call to the perpetual curacy of St Luke's Church, Goostrey, Cheshire, through the interest of his wife's cousin, Henry Manwaring of Kermincham, in whose house he subsequently lived.
+He was already married when, on 22 August 1648, he received Presbyterian ordination at Sandbach, Cheshire.
+He was due to move to Alvanley Chapel, in the parish of Frodsham, Cheshire; but in October 1648 he received a unanimous call to the perpetual curacy of St Luke's Church, Goostrey, Cheshire, through the interest of his wife's cousin, Henry Manwaring of Kermincham, in whose house he subsequently lived.
 He began his duties at Goostrey on 23 November 1648, but Manwaring's interest soon obtained for him the rectory of Gawsworth, Cheshire, to which he moved on 8 April 1650.
-He visited Manchester for the first time on 19 September 1651, and found some of his mother's relatives.
 On 25 December he subscribed the engagement of fidelity to the existing government, much against the grain, for he was always a royalist.
 He had already taken the Solemn League and Covenant.
 He was closely associated with the religious work of John Machin.
 In October 1653 he joined Adam Martindale in the establishment of a clerical union for Cheshire on the model of Richard Baxter's Worcestershire agreement.

 On the death of Richard Hollinworth, Newcome was elected (5 December 1656) one of the preachers at the collegiate church of Manchester.
 After much hesitation he settled in Manchester on 23 April 1657.
+He served at Manchester for the rest of his life.
 His ministry was exceedingly popular.
 He became a member of the first presbyterian classis of Lancashire, attending for the first time on 12 May 1657.
 He sat as delegate in the Lancashire provincial assembly in 1658 and 1659.
-His presbyterianism was not of a severe type; and he entered warmly into the abortive proposals for an accommodation with independents formulated at Manchester on 13 July 1659.
+His Presbyterianism was not of a severe type; and he entered warmly into the abortive proposals for an accommodation with independents formulated at Manchester on 13 July 1659.

 Newcome was deeply involved in the preparations for a royalist rising (5 August 1659) under George Booth, 1st Baron Delamer.
-After the rout near Northwich (19 August), Robert Lilburne put Henry Root the independent into Newcome's pulpit (25 August), and he expected to be deposed, but his ministrations were only interrupted for one Sunday.
+After the rout near Northwich (19 August), Robert Lilburne put Henry Root the independent into Newcome's pulpit (25 August), and he expected to be deposed, but his work was only interrupted for one Sunday.
 As early as 6 May 1660 he publicly prayed for the king "by periphrasis."
 He conducted a religious service as preliminary to the proclamation of the king at Manchester on Saturday, 12 May.
 His thanksgiving sermon (24 May) produced a great impression; it was published with the title Usurpation Defeated and David Restored.